svt-ivanov/content-app/README.md

-Single Page Application based on Silex microframework.
+Single Page Application based on PHP Silex microframework.
 It's built basic MVC design pattern.
+The frontend part of the application uses AJAX service implemented in vanilla JS.
 The application utilizes the Yahoo Content Analysis API for purely development and educational purposes.

 Description:
 This project is a very general Silex code sample.

 Features:
-    - Composer;
+    * Composer;
-    - Silex;
+    * Silex;
-    - Twitter Bootsrap;
+    * Twitter Bootsrap;

 Installation notes:
 Just extract the archive file and make use of it as it is structured.
 You would need to register on Yahoo Developer Network and get an API key.
 After you create a project in Yahoo Dev, you would need to set up your local settings (Apache or whatever your flavor web server is) to make possible use of this source code.